sirekanian/outline/README.md

-# Outline Manager for Android
+# Outline Keeper for Android

 An application for managing Outline VPN servers.